 Google rejects call for huge Australian media payout

-[SYDNEY] Google has rejected demands it pay hundreds of millions of dollars per year in compensation to Australian news media under a government-imposed revenue sharing deal.
+GOOGLE has rejected demands that it pay hundreds of millions of dollars per year in compensation to Australian news media under a government-imposed revenue-sharing deal.

-The company's top executive in Australia said Google made barely A$10 million (S$9.4 million) per year from news-linked advertising, a fraction of a government watchdog's estimates for the sector.
+The company's top executive in Australia said that Google made barely A$10 million (S$9.5 million) per year from news-linked advertising, a fraction of a government watchdog's estimates for the sector.

 The country's competition regulator, the ACCC, has estimated that Google and Facebook together earn some A$6 billion per year from advertising in Australia.